Website Updated Daily

 Every Labor Day Weekend, the New Orleans gay and lesbian community hosts Southern Decadence, the largest LGBT event in New Orleans culminating in a parade!

-SDGMs XLIV Frank Perez and Adikus Sulpizi would like to thank the following

-	businesses and individuals for being Official Sponsors of Southern Decadence
+SDGMs XLIV Frank Perez and Adikus Sulpizi would like to thank the following businesses and individuals for being Official Sponsors of Southern Decadence 2018:

-	2018:

-	Presenting: Tours by Steven, Two Guys Cutting Hair, Crescent City Tour Booking
+Presenting: Skyy Vodka, Bud Light, Tours By Steven, Two Guys Cutting Hair, Crescent City Tour Booking Agency, Ambush Magazine

-	Agency, Ambush Magazine, Skyy Vodka